opsschool/curriculum/sysadmin_tools.rst

 ``mosh username@remoteserver.org``

-You can have mosh utilize ssh style commands such as:
+You can also have mosh utilize ssh style commands such as:

 ``mosh username@remoteserver.org --ssh="ssh -i ~/.ssh/identity_file"``

-This specifies the private key to use to authenticate with the remove server.
+That specifies the private key to use to authenticate with the remove server.

 ``mosh username@remoteserver.org --ssh="ssh -p 1234"``

-This tells mosh to connect via the ssh port 1234 on the remote server, where ssh normally runs on port 22.
+That tells mosh to connect via the ssh port 1234 on the remote server, where ssh normally runs on port 22.

 The Mosh protocol is based on UDP packets compared to the ssh protocol that uses TCP packets.
 Mosh utilizes SSP or State Syncronization Protocol to transmit data between the client and server.
-This allows the connection to effectively #restated? break, the client to change IP addresses,
+Both the client and the server keep a running copy of the current running session.

 While ``ssh`` has been around long enough to have time tested security, ``mosh`` is relatively new and has not been through the same extensive testing.